 Especially if the liver is busy processing your fatty meal!

-If peak CBD in the blood stream occurs around 4-6 hours (coincides with meals), it actually lasts an average of 24 hours.
+Although peak CBD in the bloodstream occurs around 4-6 hours (coincides with meals), it actually lasts an average of 24 hours.

 That's the longer-term effect for anxiety that we want.